The Vehicle Lab is reader-supported. If you decide to buy through a link on this page, we may earn an affiliate commission. Learn more.

 Using wall anchors and screws, you can surface-mount the light on drywall or wooden surfaces.
 You can also suspend the light using height-adjustable steel cables that come with attachment anchors and loops.
 The pack includes the hardware for this, but for corner-mounting of the lights, you will have to get your own 45 degrees angle brackets.
 Still, the integrated fixture has end connectors through which you can connect other light fixtures to form a series.

-- The thermally painted housing is resistant to mold and corrosion
+- Pros: No lead and mercury content.
+It does not emit IR and UV Rays.
+The thermally painted housing is resistant to mold and corrosion.

 What to Look for in Lighting

 LED lights are replacing incandescent, halogen, and fluorescent lights as the preferred choice for garage lighting.
 They might be a bit pricey, but in the long term, they prove to be a worthwhile investment.